niyatiagg/pintos/README.md

     -> I implemented priority scheduling by ordering the ready list using a comparator (according to the thread's priority).
 Also, the current thread yields to a higher priority thread.

-    -> For donation, a holder attribute to the lock and a donated_lock attribute to the thread was added which is the pointer to the thread that currently has the lock and vice-versa for the latter.
+    -> For donation, I added a holder attribute to the lock and a donated_lock attribute to the thread which is the pointer to the thread that currently has the lock and vice-versa for the latter.
 The thread with higher priority can donate its priority to the 'holder' of the lock.
 Upon release of the lock, the priority is then reset to its old priority that is stored in the thread's old priority attribute.

-    -> While implementing multiple donation and nested donation, donated_lock attribute was replaced by waiting_lock attribute(for which lock the thread is blocked).
+    -> While implementing multiple donation and nested donation, donated_lock attribute was replaced by waiting_lock attribute(for which lock the thread is waiting) and a list of acquired locks was maintained for every thread to get access to the holder of the locks easily for donation.

 3. Project 3: User Programs :
     Definition :